phillee20/Booking-System/README.md

 ## Tech Stack

 The project is created using MongoDB, Express, React and Node (MERN).
+MongoDB and mongoose is used to store the data/collections provided by the users.
+For the backend, the endpoints are created using Express, a JavaScript server-side framework that runs within js.
+Express is a framework that sits on top of NodeJS and helps us to handle requests and responses.
+On the other hand, the front end is created using React which I have experience in using.
+Yarn is the package manager for Node. js that is also used within this project.

 ## Features

-The Groove Game API currently contains these features:
+The AirBeeBee contains these features:

-- Users can sign-up and log-in. (password encrypted with bcrypt).
+-
 - Users can request 20 songs by genre from the Spotify API.
 - Users can update their account.
 - Users can delete their account.